The full text of the initiative is below, or you can download a copy:

 Sufficient funds to hold a standalone City election, as calculated by county election officials, for a number of voters not less than the number of voters who voted for a Mayoral candidate in the most recent Oakland mayoral election, shall be set aside for the purposes of holding the City Budget Vote.

 Section 817.
-Formation of the Democratic Budgeting Program
+Formation of the People's Budget Program

-The formation of the Democratic Budgeting Program will follow the timeline outlined in Table 2.
+The formation of the People's Budget Program shall follow the timeline outlined in Table 2.
 In the event of changes to City Council Districts, the same process shall be used, limited to the Districts and Neighborhood Assemblies affected by the changes.

-The following minimum public notification practices must be followed in advance of the District Launch Assemblies and Neighborhood Launch Assemblies:
+The following minimum public notification practices shall be followed in advance of the District Launch Assemblies and Neighborhood Launch Assemblies:

 (a) Notice by mail to all Eligible Voters;

-(b) Notice posted electronically, including via major City email lists and prominently on the main City website.
+(c) Notice posted electronically, including via major City email lists and prominently on the main City website; and

 (2) District Launch Assemblies

-Within fourteen (14) days after Effective Date, the City Clerk’s office must notify all Oakland residents of District Launch Assemblies pursuant to Section 817.1, including a call for candidates for the Coordinator positions, and basic information about the Democratic Budgeting Program.
-The District Launch Assemblies must be held within sixty (60) days of passing the initiative.
-The City Clerk shall coordinate with the Democratic Budgeting Program Campaign Coalition and City agencies/departments (including but not limited to the City Department of Neighborhood Services) to delegate responsibilities for planning, facilitating, and securing locations for the District Launch Assemblies.
+Within forty-four (44) days after Effective Date, the City Clerk's office must notify all Oakland residents of District Launch Assemblies pursuant to Section 817.1, including a call for candidates for the Coordinator positions, and basic information about the People's Budget Program.
+The District Launch Assemblies must be held within ninety (90) days of passing the initiative.
+The City Clerk shall coordinate with the People's Budget Program Campaign Coalition and City agencies/departments (including but not limited to the City Department of Neighborhood Services) to delegate responsibilities for planning, facilitating, and securing locations for the District Launch Assemblies.
 Decision-making at District Launch Assemblies requires a quorum of seventy-five (75) Eligible Voters who reside in the district.

 (a) Election of Coordinators

-In the inaugural year, Coordinators for each City Council District shall be chosen by a majority vote of Eligible Voters present at the District Launch Assemblies, who reside in the pertinent district.
-Interested parties must submit their petition for candidacy no later than three (3) weeks after notification of the District Launch Assemblies, accompanied by thirty (30) signatures from Eligible Voters in their City Council District.
-Votes are cast at the District Launch Assemblies in a manner determined and facilitated by the Democratic Budgeting Program Campaign Coalition.
-Subsequent hiring decisions shall be made pursuant to Section 819; see Section 818.2 for a full description of the Coordinator position.
+In the inaugural year, Coordinators for each City Council District shall be chosen by a majority vote of Eligible Voters present at the District Launch Assemblies who also reside in the district.
+Interested parties must submit their petition for candidacy no later than fifty-one (51) days after notification of the District Launch Assemblies, accompanied by thirty (30) signatures from Eligible Voters in their City Council District.
+Votes are cast at the District Launch Assemblies in a manner determined and facilitated by the People's Budget Program Campaign Coalition.
+Subsequent hiring decisions shall be made pursuant to Section 819.

 Coordinators shall solicit applicants for the Organizer positions at the District Launch Assemblies.
-Coordinators shall hire Organizers within one (1) month of the District Launch Assemblies.
-Subsequent hiring decisions shall be made pursuant to Section 819; see Section 818.3 for a full description of the Organizer position.
+Coordinators shall hire Organizers within sixty (60) days of the District Launch Assemblies.
+Subsequent hiring decisions shall be made pursuant to Section 819.

-If notification deadlines described in this section are not met, each member of City Council shall be docked in daily pay for each day of delay.
-These funds will be transferred to the Democratic Budgeting Program Fund.
+If notification deadlines described in this section are not met, each member of City Council shall be fined one day’s pay for each day of delay.
+These funds shall be transferred to the People’s Budget Program Fund.

 (3) Neighborhood Launch Assemblies

-Within four (4) weeks after the District Launch Assemblies, the City Clerk’s office must notify all residents of Oakland of Neighborhood Launch Assemblies, to be held in each NCPC area.
-Notification will include NCPC assignments and a call for candidates for Director positions.
+Within fifty-eight (58) days after the District Launch Assemblies, the City Clerk's office must notify all residents of Oakland of Neighborhood Launch Assemblies, to be held in each Census Tract area.
+Notification shall include Census Tract assignments and a call for candidates for Director positions.
 Organizers shall assist in informing residents.
-Neighborhood Launch Assemblies must be held within seven weeks of the District Launch Assembly in the corresponding City Council District.
-Coordinators will work with the appropriate City offices and the Democratic Budgeting Program Campaign Coalition to plan the Neighborhood Launch Assemblies.
-For decisions to occur, a quorum of seventy-five (75) Eligible Voters who reside in the given NCPC area must be in attendance.
+Neighborhood Launch Assemblies must be held within seventy-nine (79) days of the District Launch Assembly in the corresponding City Council District.
+Coordinators shall work with the appropriate City offices and the People's Budget Program Campaign Coalition to plan the Neighborhood Launch Assemblies.
+For decisions to occur, a quorum of fifty (50) Eligible Voters who reside in the given Census Tract area must be in attendance.

 (a) Determination of Neighborhood Assembly Boundaries

-Each Neighborhood Launch Assembly will receive a map of their NCPC area.
-Democratic Budgeting Program personnel will determine and facilitate a process by which Eligible Voters will divide their NCPC area into Neighborhood Assembly Areas of 2,500-5000 people each.
-The final Neighborhood Assembly boundaries must be decided by majority vote of attending Eligible Voters who are residents of the NCPC area.
+Each Neighborhood Launch Assembly shall receive a map of their Census Tract area.
+People's Budget Program staff shall determine and facilitate a process by which Eligible Voters will divide their Census Tract area into Neighborhood Assembly Areas.
+The final Neighborhood Assembly boundaries shall be decided by majority vote of attending Eligible Voters who are residents of the Census Tract area.

 (b) Inaugural Election of Directors

-Within two (2) weeks after notification of the Neighborhood Launch Assembly, interested parties must submit their petition for candidacy including twenty (20) signatures from Eligible Voters in their NCPC area.
-Initially, the Directors for each Neighborhood Assembly will be chosen as follows: candidates who receive the first and second most votes will be appointed for a three year term; candidates who receive the third, fourth, and fifth most votes will be appointed for a two-year term.
-Subsequent elections shall take place pursuant to the procedures set forth in Section 821.5.a.
+Within fourteen (14) days after notification of the Neighborhood Launch Assembly, interested parties shall submit their petition for candidacy including twenty (20) signatures from Eligible Voters in their Census Tract area.
+Initially, the Directors for each Neighborhood Assembly shall be Eligible Voters and shall be chosen as follows: candidates who receive the first and second most votes will be appointed for a three year term; candidates who receive the third, fourth, and fifth most votes will be appointed for a two-year term.
+Subsequent elections shall take place pursuant to the procedures set forth in Section 821(5)(a).

-Democratic Budgeting Program personnel are City staff and entitled to all the rights and responsibilities appertaining thereto.
-Classifications for the personnel positions set forth in Section 818 shall be created as expeditiously as possible; in lieu of a new classification, the closest existing job classification(s) may be used temporarily until the actual classification is created, and City staff shall work expeditiously to recruit and fill positions, so as not to impede the effective and timely implementation of Sections 813-823.
+People's Budget Program staff are City staff and entitled to all the rights and responsibilities appertaining thereto.
+Classifications for the staff positions set forth in Section 818 shall be created as expeditiously as possible; in lieu of a new classification, the closest existing job classification(s) may be used temporarily until the actual classification is created, and City staff shall work expeditiously to recruit and fill positions, so as not to impede the effective and timely implementation of Sections 813-823.

 (1) Salaries and benefits